How to Prevent Your Child from Being a Hot Car Death Statistic

 These deaths are especially tragic because of how preventable they are.
 The caregiver almost never intends to harm the child.
 Most of the time they simply forget that their child is in the car; 24% occurred in employer parking lots while the parent was at work.
 Often there is a change in routine and the parent goes into auto pilot with their usual routine.
 Sometimes parents underestimate just how dangerous the heat is when they leave their child in the car “for a few minutes”.
 According to KidsandCars.org, a hot car death can happen even when outside temperatures are as low as 60 degrees.

 This infographic reveals some of the most shocking statistics about hot car deaths.
 For example, did you know that the most dangerous month for kids in hot cars is July?
 Or that children who are less than one year old are most at risk?
+Some believe this is most likely because they are in a rear-facing car seat so you can’t see them in your rear-view mirror.

 We’d love to hear from you: comment below on what you think about these hot car death statistics.
 Have you ever forgotten your child in the car, even if only to walk away a few feet and remember?